+Editors note: Our team has vigorously searched the available legislation (and created citations for your reference) for all the Late Fee laws across every US State.
 Please note that the information found in this blog serves to inform but does not constitute legal advice.
-For information specific to your industry, we recommend contacting a legal professional.
-Last updated Sept 13th 2023.
+For information specific to your industry or needs, contact a legal professional.

 ✅ No Max Late Fee

 In Alabama, there is no maximum late fee specified by law.
-Businesses in Alabama must allow a grace period of seven days following the due date before applying late fees.
+Businesses in Alabama are not subject to any legally mandated grace period.

 ✅ No Max Late Fee